belindamo/bridge-hand-eval/section_notes/04-datasets.md

 Find datasets of bridge hand plays

-Here is one promising source
+Here is one promising source. you can it is formatted as&#x20;

 * [https://tcgcloud.bridgefinesse.com/PBN/250826HandRecord.pbn](https://tcgcloud.bridgefinesse.com/PBN/250826HandRecord.pbn)